writememe/BlgNetAutoSol/3_Data_Models/README.md

 There is two ways to get the encrypted passwords.
 The first and easiest way is to configure a dummy BGP neighbor with your desired clear-text password.
 Then, show the output and use the encrypted password as the value in your host_vars file.

 The second way is to modify the Jinja2 `roles/routing/templates/{{os}}/routing.j2` template to deploy your BGP password in clear-text.
-If you have password encryption turned on, it will then display the encrypted password for use in your host_vars file.
+If you have password encryption turned on, it will then display the encrypted password for use in your fabric-model file.

 ### IOS - `interfaces` role